Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Prepare the fabrics

 - Place 2 pieces of fleece fabric wrong sides together.

-- Top with the mitten pattern and pin the pattern to the fabrics.
+- Top with the mitten template and pin the pattern to the fabrics.

 - Cut out the mittens.

 - Repeat for the cuffs.

 - Match the bottom of the cuff with the top of the mitten, right sides together, pin and sew or hand stitch.

 - Push the cuff up and finger press the seam up.